chuynh18/tones-test/README.md

 Piano SVG from...
 I forgot, but it only had 12 keys so I duplicated them in Inkscape to get all 88 keys

-You can see the very early [proof-of-concept here](https://chuynh18.github.io/tones-test/sine.html).
+You can see the very early [proof-of-concept of this piano here](https://chuynh18.github.io/tones-test/sine.html).